aliartiza75/flask-backend/README.md

 # HT Backend Repository

 This repository contains backend logic and kubernetes manifests.
+I have used `minikube` for this project.

 # Guidelines for containerizing backend